anj0la/penguin-2d/README.md

 ### Fonts (Experimental)
 - **Font Rendering**:
   - Integrates the SDL_ttf library for basic text rendering.
-  - Fonts can be rendered to the screen through the use of the `display_text` function.

 ### Error Handling
 - **Custom Exception Class**: